littlebusters/Fw-to-JSON/README.md

 1. Select export folder.
 1. Export completion when displayed alert.

+## Note

-**You have to revert the document.
+- **You have to revert the document.
 Because symbol is detach instance, you don't save absolutely the document.**

-## Note
+- If you have installed "Fireworks Console" and "DOM Inspector", Please disable.
+- Please you use this command with saved the document.
 - This command looks for the original texture and pattern file.
 - Patterned fill is exported as Fireworks PNG file.
 - Bitmap export as it is.